 Mean score of companies in the Electrical Machinery Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Seiko reported total greenhouse gas emissions of approximately 88,434,000 kg CO2e, comprising 8,154,000 kg CO2e from Scope 1 and 88,434,000 kg CO2e from Scope 2 emissions.
-The company has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and Scope 2 emissions by 42% by 2030, using 2022 as the baseline year.
-Additionally, Seiko plans to reduce its Scope 3 emissions, specifically from purchased goods and services and the use of sold products, by 25% within the same timeframe.
-Seiko's emissions data from previous years shows a trend of significant emissions, with Scope 1 and Scope 2 emissions reaching 109,296,000 kg CO2e in 2020 and 102,634,000 kg CO2e in 2021.
-The company is committed to measuring and reducing its Scope 3 emissions, which are critical for comprehensive climate action.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to global efforts to limit temperature rise to 1.5°C. Seiko's proactive approach reflects its commitment to sustainability and responsible environmental stewardship in the automotive and luxury goods sectors.
+In 2023, Seiko Group Corporation reported total carbon emissions of approximately 88,434,000 kg CO2e, comprising 8,154,000 kg CO2e from Scope 1 and 88,434,000 kg CO2e from Scope 2 emissions.
+The company has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 42% by FY2030, using FY2022 as the baseline.
+Additionally, Seiko is targeting a 25% reduction in absolute Scope 3 emissions, specifically from purchased goods and services and the use of sold products, within the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to global efforts to limit warming to 1.5°C. Seiko's commitment reflects its dedication to sustainability within the textiles, apparel, footwear, and luxury goods sector, headquartered in Japan.

 Access structured emissions data, company-specific emission factors, and source documents